 Which bin?
 Food scraps including citrus, onion, dairy, meat, bones, fish, fruit and vegetable scraps can all be composted through your green bin.

-Did you know around 50% of what is wasted in general waste bins is food?
+Did you know around 40% of what is wasted in general waste bins is food food and other compostable items such as paper towel and tissues?

 When food waste is sent to landfill it rots and releases methane, a harmful greenhouse gas with 21 times the global warming potential of carbon.
 It also wastes the water, fuel and resources required to create, transport and store the food.